thomasgredig/rigakuXRD/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rigakuXRD is to analyze x-ray diffraction data from the Rigaku Smartlab x-ray diffractometer.
+The goal of rigakuXRD is to analyze x-ray diffraction data from the Rigaku Smartlab x-ray diffractometer; mostly for low-angle reflectivity data and Bragg-Brentano diffractive data sets.

-## Installation
+# Installation

 You can install the released version of rigakuXRD from [GitHub](https://github.com/thomasgredig/rigakuXRD) with: